AhmedSalem2020/AWS-RDS-Connection-Check-by-Using-NodeJS-API/README.md

 ## _Acceptance Criteria:_
 Please do not create a public repo.
 This challenge is only shared with the interviewers at BespinGlobal MEA, and for obvious reasons we'd like it to remain this way.

+## Task Info
+Here is some info about my solution to solving the task:

+    a- The Cloud Provider is AWS.

+    b- The IAAC technology is Terraform.

+    c- The backend infrastructure is deployed on AWS EC2.

+    d- The application is written in NodeJs and uses Express Framework.

+    e- The RDS DB Engine is MySQL.

 ## _Architecture:_
 ![Design](./infra.jpg "infra")